kokoko3k/koko-aio-slang/docs-ng.md

     Scene change treshold
         When autocrop finds a maximum crop value, it only tries to crop more when the scene changes.
         By lowering this value, you tell the shader to try higher the crop more often.
+        Use 0.0 is probably useful only to trigger a new search.

     Transition speed
         This modulates the smoothness of the animation between various crop values.